-Applications are now open for the Rice Design Alliance Houston Design Research Grant.
-The grant is open nationally to university students and faculty looking to work on research projects that focus on the spatial implications of urban food distribution and consumption systems in Houston and its region, including the existence of food deserts and lack of accessibility to quality food.
-The submission deadline is April 15.
+Applications are now closed for the Rice Design Alliance Houston Design Research Grant.
+The grant was open nationally to university students and faculty looking to work on research projects that focus on the spatial implications of urban food distribution and consumption systems in Houston and its region, including the existence of food deserts and lack of accessibility to quality food.
+The submission deadline was April 15.

 Proposals should analyze and research design-oriented alternatives to current urban food networks in order to significantly diminish the growing inequity between Houston’s communities based on appropriate access to healthy and sustainable food.